MicrosoftDocs/architecture-center/docs/guide/data/teradata-vantage-data-factory-content.md

 ## Best practices

-- Follow the connector performance tips and best practices described in [Teradata as source](/azure/data-factory/connector-teradata?tabs=data-factory#teradata-as-source).
+- Follow the connector performance tips and best practices that are described in [Teradata as source](/azure/data-factory/connector-teradata?tabs=data-factory#teradata-as-source).
 - Be sure the self-hosted IR is sized correctly for your volume of data.
 You might want to scale out the IR to get better performance.
 For more information, see [this self-hosted IR performance guide](/azure/data-factory/copy-activity-performance#self-hosted-integration-runtime-scalability).
-- Use [Copy activity performance and scalability guide](/azure/data-factory/copy-activity-performance) to fine-tune Data Factory pipelines for performance.
+- Use the [Copy activity performance and scalability guide](/azure/data-factory/copy-activity-performance) to fine-tune Data Factory pipelines for performance.
 - Use the [Data Factory copy data tool](/azure/data-factory/quickstart-hello-world-copy-data-tool) to quickly set up a pipeline and run it on a schedule.
 - Consider using an Azure VM with a self-hosted IR to manage the cost of running pipelines.
 If you want to run pipelines twice per day, you start the VM twice and then shut it down.
 - Consider using [CI/CD in Data Factory](/azure/data-factory/continuous-integration-delivery) to implement Git-enabled continuous integration and development practices.
 - Optimize your pipeline activity count.
 Unnecessary activities increase costs and make pipelines complex.
 - Consider using [mapping data flows](/azure/data-factory/concepts-data-flow-overview) to transform Blob Storage data visually with no-code and low-code processes to prepare Vantage data for uses like Power BI reporting.
 - In addition to using schedule triggers, consider using mix of tumbling window and event triggers to load Vantage data into destination locations.
-Reduce unnecessary triggers to reduce cost.
+Reduce unnecessary triggers to reduce costs.
 - Use Vantage NOS for ad-hoc querying to easily supply data for upstream applications.

 ## Contributors